Exploring Dense Retrieval for Dialogue Response Selection: Methodology

-The framework of DR-BERT is shown in Figure \ref{img:overview}.
-It separately represents the context $c_i$ and response $r_i$ to two vectors $V_{c_i}$ and $ V_{r_i}$ via two decoupled encoders, and obtain their matching score via inner product.
-Since the encoders are independent, we are able to pre-compute the representations of all possible responses and cached them as index.
-Then in online inference, with the cached index, the response selection can be reduced to Maximum Inner Product Search (MIPS).
-With well-designed data structures and search algorithms (e.g., inverted index and learn to hash), the retrieval can be done efficiently.
+Our DR-BERT model separately represents the context $c_i$ and response $r_i$ to two vectors $V_{c_i}$ and $ V_{r_i}$ via two decoupled encoders and obtains their matching degree via their inner product as:

-In the following, we will first introduce the whole training process and two training strategies of DR-BERT in Section \ref{sec:dr-bert training}.
-The offline index and online inference process will be described in Section \ref{sec:online_inf}.
-Finally, we introduce some implementation details in Section \ref{sec:imp_detail}.
+Since the encoders are decoupled, we can therefore pre-compute the representations of all possible responses, including unpaired sentences, and cache them as the index.
+Then, the response selection can be reduced to Maximum Inner Product Search (MIPS) with the cached index during online inference.
+The retrieval can be done efficiently with well-designed data structures and search algorithms \cite{1238663,Norouzi2012FastSI,JDH17} (e.g., inverted index and locality-sensitive hashing).